 Skip to main content

-Your participation in this survey test is completely voluntary.
+Your participation in the research is completely voluntary.
 However, your views and experiences are important.
-Welsh Government will use the results of the test to make sure the survey works correctly so that in future they, local councils, and NHS Wales can take action on issues that affect you and people in your area.
+Welsh Government, local councils, and NHS Wales use the results of the research to take action on issues that affect you and people in your area.

-The contact for this research at Kantar Public is Stuart Grant
+The contact for this research at Verian is Stuart Grant.

 E-mail address: stuart.grant@kantar.com